“Captain,” Ottawa‘s helm officer stated, “There’s a bogey bearing 024 mark 16.”

 “Everyone is aboard,” Andrea replied as soon as she entered Ottawa‘s bridge.

-"In that case," Patrick answered, "Let's get going.
-Seal the airlock, release docking clamps, thrusters ahead one quarter."
+“In that case,” Patrick answered, “Thrusters ahead one quarter.”

 “Aye,” Susan replied.
 Ottawa sailed forward out of her drydock and past ships that were being refitted.
 “So, just how many of these ships were compromised.”